-- 1. Setup a board and test a MicroEJ Firmware: - Select between one of the available boards; - Download and install a MicroEJ Firmware on the target hardware; - Deploy and run a MicroEJ demo on board. - 2.
-Setup and learn to use development tools: - Download and install MicroEJ Studio; - Download and install the corresponding Virtual Device for the target hardware; - Download, build and run your first application on Simulator; - Build and run your first application on target hardware.
+- 1. Setup a board and test a Firmware: - Select between one of the available boards; - Download and install a Firmware on the target hardware; - Deploy and run a demo Application on the board. - 2.
+Setup and learn to use development tools: - · Download and install the SDK; - Download and install the corresponding Virtual Device for the target hardware; - Download, build and run your first Application on Simulator; - Build and run your first Application on target hardware.